 I have checked their facebook page and people seem very happy with the grills they’ve been getting.

 Temperature Control – Traeger wins

 Here is one area where Traeger dominates and outperforms even some of the best hand-made USA-born grills.
 The reason is Traeger’s D2 digital controller, which is smart enough to control a variable speed fan, igniter, and auger accordingly when it senses temperature drops or events such as opening and closing the lid door.

-Sure, pellet grills made of full 304 stainless still might do better at heat retention, but double-wall steel with an intelligent brain can outperform it and be more efficient at grilling and smoking while burning less wood pellets.
+Sure, pellet grills made of full 304 stainless steel might do better at heat retention, but double-wall steel with an intelligent brain can outperform it and be more efficient at grilling and smoking while burning fewer wood pellets.

-For instance, the Traeger Timberline series grill features double insulation throughout the cooking chamber, making a solid pellet grill.
-The are other grills in this price range that are exceptionally well built.
-However, they still rely on older technology and cyclic auger system to control pellet feeding and temperature.
+For instance, the Traeger Timberline series grills feature double insulation throughout the cooking chamber, making a solid pellet grill.
+There are other grills in this price range that are exceptionally well built.
+However, they still rely on older technology and a cyclic auger system to control pellet feeding and temperature.

 Both companies offer a three-year warranty to the original owner.
 Traeger doesn’t point out limitations in the warranty towards corrosion and paint failure, but Z Grills website mentions explicitly that their warranty does not cover paint defects and corrosion, So if you run the grill too hot and the paint chips off,,, tough luck.

 Cooking surface area – a dead heat.